QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model.rst

 ===============

-The following is inspired by replicates `additional results <https://drive.google.com/file/d/1uS7n-7zq5gfSgrL3S0HByExmpq4Bn3oh/view>`__ by Andrew Atkeson on the timing of lifting lockdown.
+The following is inspired by `additional results <https://drive.google.com/file/d/1uS7n-7zq5gfSgrL3S0HByExmpq4Bn3oh/view>`__ by Andrew Atkeson on the timing of lifting lockdown.

 Consider these two mitigation scenarios: